 Primordial deities are the first gods to be featured in the Theogony.
 These primordial forces are gods and goddesses who are personifications of natural processes and phenomena.
 Hesiod describes the primordial deities as being ‘deathless gods.’
 These first beings from whom all other gods and goddesses originate play a vital role in the Greek pantheon.

 This first generation of Greek gods has existed since the dawn of time.
 The primordial deities that emerged when the world began are elemental, as they are abstract concepts rather than a god with human characteristics.

 The first generation of gods merely came into being, rather than being created through the union of male and female entities.
 The ancient Greeks believed the universe was a dome cut in half by the spherical Earth.
 Below the Earth was Tartarus, a misty pit that became a prison.
 Above the Earth, the starry Heavens.

 The Theogony opens with the emergence of Chaos, the ‘yawning abyss.’
 Before Chaos there was nothing.
 The emergence of Chaos marks the beginning of time.
 Chaos appears to be both a female goddess and a place.
-Five primordial gods emerged from Chaos; Gaia, Tartarus, Eros, Erebus, and Nyx.
+Five primordial gods emerged from Chaos; Gaia, Tartarus, Eros, Erebus, the god of darkness, and Nyx.